Skip to Main Content

 How to get a boat loan with bad credit

-While it may be possible to get a boat loan with bad credit, you will typically pay a higher APR.
-Try one or more of these strategies to get your boat loan approved.
+While it may be possible to get a boat loan with bad credit, you will typically pay a higher APR and be able to borrow less money.
+Try one or more of these strategies to improve your chances of qualifying and lowering your rate.

-• Secured loan: An unsecured personal loan might be tough to get approved for with bad credit.
+• Get a secured loan: An unsecured personal loan might be tough to get approved for with bad credit.
 Instead, you may want to go for a loan that requires collateral, like the boat itself or home equity.
+Another option is a lender like Best Egg, which offers personal loans secured by the fixtures in your house.

 • Get a cosigner: A cosigner is someone who is jointly responsible for the loan with you and agrees to make payments if you default.
 This takes some risk off the lender, which can help you get approved or get a better rate.
-But it could jeopardize your relationship with your cosigner if you make late payments (as these can hurt their credit) or are unable to repay the loan.
+But it could jeopardize your relationship with your cosigner if you make late payments or default on the loan, which could damage your cosigner's credit.

 • Lower your loan amount: If a higher loan amount for a more expensive boat is beyond your reach, consider lowering your amount for a less expensive boat.